ncaraker117/fewd-js-random-ron/README.md

 # Random Ron Exercise

-Use the [Random Ron API](https://github.com/jamesseanwright/ron-swanson-quotes) to create a quick web app that display random quotes from Ron Swanson.
+Use the [Random Ron API](https://github.com/jamesseanwright/ron-swanson-quotes) to create a quick web app that displays random quotes from Ron Swanson.

 ## Instructions